-Workers must be granted access to their travel documents.
-Withholding migrant workers' travel documents (such as passport or visa) is prohibited.
-In cases where such documents must be collected for government processing (such as for work permit renewals and similar domestic security/migration requirements), they shall be returned to workers as soon as possible.
-The factory is responsible for providing workers with secure facilities for safekeeping of these documents.
+Workers must have access to their identity and travel documents.
+Withholding foreign migrant workers' identity or travel documents (passport, identity card or visa) is strictly prohibited.
+In cases where such documents must be collected for government processing (such as for work permit renewals and similar domestic security/migration requirements), they shall be returned to workers immediately when no longer required.
+Prior to obtaining documents, suppliers should record written consent from foreign migrant workers, which should outline the purpose, and date when documents were taken and must be returned.